CERT-Polska/ursadb/docs/configuration.md

 # Configuration

 Ursadb configuration is a simple set of key-value pairs.
+The defaults are sane.
+You don't need to change them, unless you wan't to tweak ursadb to your system.

 They can be read by issuing a `config get` command with `ursacli`:

 ```
-$ ursacli -c "config get;"
+$ ursacli
+ursadb> config get;
 ```

 The response format is: